Last Updated on May 8, 2023

 If you book through a local Cuban company, check if business has a website and some independent reviews posted online.
 It’s true that the Cubans have yet to join the global digitization, but reputed businesses have a solid online presence.
 If you book through Airbnb, you still support independent locals, by the way.

 Ignore all offers coming from ‘personal guides’ who will throw themselves on you.
 While these people know the place and really can take you to some interesting attractions, they will require a hefty fee and you can’t be 100% sure that they are safe.

 3. Be prepared for catcalls

 While catcalling on the street is seen as rude and downright offensive in many Western cultures, in Cuba it’s a common thing – I already talked about this when I shared the most important things you should know before you visit Cuba.
-As a solo female traveler, you will stand out and garner this kind of attention.
+As a solo female traveler in Cuba, you will stand out and garner this kind of attention.
 This is a good example of cultural differences that one has to accept when traveling.

 As it’s literally a part of the local culture, and Cuban women get those same catcalls and wolf-whistles you do, you shouldn’t take offense.
 In the majority of cases, this kind of behavior is harmless and you can ignore it completely.